Specializing in pet burials

 Another human may or may not be there for you, but a pet will always be there.
 They deserved to be remembered, and what better way than holding sea burial services in their honor!

-You can make the pet sea burials in NY as straightforward or elaborate as possible.
+You can make the unattended sea burials in NY as straightforward or elaborate as possible.
 You can hold an underwater memorial service in Atlantic Beach, NY, for your pet and share their memories through speeches, photos, videos, and other mediums.

 While you may shed a tear or two, you will genuinely appreciate your pet’s life and the joy they brought into your life.